Islam and Mormonism: Other Latter Day Saint denominations and Islam

-The Church of Christ with the Elijah Message, the Church of Jesus Christ of Latter Day Saints (Strangite), and a host of smaller sects.

 These churches all reject various teachings of the mainline LDS Church, with specific differences varying from denomination to denomination.
 Most reject the LDS notion that God was ever once a man, or that man can become a god, as taught within the LDS Church.
 However, with the notable exception of the Strangites, each of these sects accepts in some way or another the traditional Christian division of the Godhead into three persons: Father, Son and Holy Ghost, thus placing each in fundamental opposition to Islamic dogma.
 The Strangites are closer to Islam by insisting that only the Father is God; however, their assertion that God has a body of flesh places them at odds with Islam, as well.

 Islam does have acceptance of polygamy in common with the Strangites and Fundamentalist Mormons.
 Strangites, however, have given up the actual practice of (though not belief in) polygamy, while the Fundamentalist Mormons continue to practice it today.
 The other Latter Day Saint factions generally reject polygamy, together with eternal marriage, the Book of Abraham, and various other distinctive mainline LDS doctrines.
 While much of this renders them closer to Islam in some ways than the mainline LDS Church, numerous irreconcilable differences in doctrine and practices still persist between these smaller factions and the Muslim faith.

 The Community of Christ has used at least one Quranic text (Surah 5, verse 8) in an official publication for its youth, and has offered a "Peace Colloquy" featuring a speaker who endeavored to present Islam in a positive light.